threatexpress/metatwin/readme.md

 ## Description

-A version of this project has been used for many years to help a binary blend in by modifying it's metadata.
+A version of this project has existed for several years to help a binary blend into a target environment by modifying it's metadata.
 A binary's metadata can be replaced with the metadata of a source.
-This includes values such as Product Name, Product Version, File Version, Copyright, etc.  In addition to standard metadata, sigtheif is used to add the digital signature.
+This includes values such as Product Name, Product Version, File Version, Copyright, etc.  In addition to standard metadata, sigthief is used to add the digital signature.

 ## Usage